DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 * The person configuring the policy can specify the XSD sheet in a context variable.
   This is nice because it means the XSD can be dynamically determined or loaded at runtime.
 * It is possible to specify an XSD source available at an HTTP endpoint
 * The error messages that get emitted are more verbose and informative.
+This helps people diagnose runtime problems.

 ## Disclaimer